Sierra de los Cuchumatanes: Environment

+The area is dominated by páramo grasslands, but there are also stands of juniper, pines and forests of fir trees.
+Sheep grazing has altered the area, causing both soil erosion and the depletion of the area's trees, as the sheep feast on new seedlings.
+Today, many of the area's trees grow in places that are too steep for sheep to reach.
+The plants of the Sierra de los Chuchumatanes resemble the plants of the Andes Mountains in South America more than those of the rest of Mesoamerica, due to the elevation and cool climate.

+A 300,000 ha site has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of range-restricted and biome-restricted species of the northern Central American and Madrean highlands.
+Threatened species there include highland and horned guans, as well as pink-headed warblers.

 History

 Historians believe that the Sierra and the Altos de Chiantla had few permanent residents before the Spanish came to Mesoamerica.
 They consider it possible that people planted potatoes, then left to live in nearby towns or villages, returning only at need.
 Scientists are not sure whether Mesoamericans brought potatoes to the Sierra or whether this did not occur until the Spanish arrived.
 It was not until the Spanish conquest, however, that the area came under intense cultivation.
 Potato farming either began or intensified, and sheep were introduced.